geoffwellman/crawl4ai-secured/README.md

 After deploying, you need to configure the port in Railway:

 1. Go to your service settings in Railway
 2. Under "Networking" → "Public Networking"
-3. Set the port to `11234`
+3. Set the port to `11235`
 4. Save and redeploy

-This is required because Crawl4AI runs on a fixed port.
+This is required because Crawl4AI runs on a fixed port (configured in supervisord.conf).

 ## Configuration